Rally car leads cortege at Manus ‘Mandy’ Kelly’s funeral

 “Life is a journey,” said Fr Paddy Dunne, the chief celebrant of the funeral Mass.
 “For some of us, it is short and we don’t understand why.
 Manus lived a full life and touched so many hearts just by who he was.”

-Some 700 people attended the funerl, among them were Mr Kelly’s wife Bernie, their five children Annie, Mandy, Conan, Bella and Chalrie, who arrived in the Subaru which was driven by Declan Boyle.
+Some 700 people attended the funeral.
+Among them were Mr Kelly’s wife Bernie, their five children Annie, Mandy, Conan, Bella and Charlie, who arrived in the Subaru which was driven by Declan Boyle.

-Also present were Mr Kelly’s parents Donal and Jacquline, his brothers Donal, Caolan, Teigharan and Leon and sisters Breigeen, Kelda, Ciara and Shannagh.
+Also present were Mr Kelly’s parents Donal and Jacqueline, his brothers Donal, Caolan, Teigharan and Leon, and sisters Breigeen, Kelda, Ciara and Shannagh.

-Fr Dunne said it was a tragedy that Mr Kelly had died so young, but he noted home much the 41-year-old had achieved in life.
+Fr Dunne said it was a tragedy that Mr Kelly had died so young, but he noted how much the 41-year-old had achieved in life.

-Offerings brought to the alter which reflected this included a photograph of his beloved family, the Jim Kennedy Memorial Trophy from his rally victories, his rally helmet, a miniature rally car and Honda 90 and a tractor in memory of his grandfather, from whom he got his name and nickname ‘Mandy’.
+Offerings brought to the altar included a photograph of his beloved family, the Jim Kennedy Memorial Trophy from his rally victories, his helmet, a miniature rally car, a Honda 90 and a tractor in memory of his grandfather, from whom he got his name and nickname ‘Mandy’.

-Other offerings included a Glenswilly GAA jersey, a Donegal flag and a Donegal County Council tie, to represnt how his life in politics had only just begun.
-A photographs of Mr Kelly’s businesses in Letterkenny — Tailored Facility Solutions, Haz Waste and Uptown Cafe - were also brought to the altar.
+Other offerings included a Glenswilly GAA jersey, a Donegal flag and a Donegal County Council tie, to represent how his life in politics had only just begun.
+A photograph of Mr Kelly’s businesses in Letterkenny — Tailored Facility Solutions, Haz Waste and Uptown Cafe – were also brought to the altar.

-He said Mr Kelly had a warm, cheerful and good-humoured personality and that friends told him they remember his “big happy smiley head”.

 “When he went in somewhere, he went in smiling and cheerfully greeted people.
-He didn’t take the smile with him, he left that smile in the person’s heart,” he said.
+He didn’t take the smile with him, he left that smile in the person’s heart,” the priest said.

-“He never grew up in many ways and that is why kids love him and he loved kids,” the priest said.
+“He never grew up in many ways and that is why kids loved him and he loved kids,” the priest said.

-There were four guards of honour on thre day from Mr Kelly’s fellow councillors, Glenswilly GAA, Glenswilly National School and the Donegal Motor Club.